-The table below provides summary statistics for permanent job vacancies advertised in the City of London with a requirement for knowledge and experience of New Relic products and/or services.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited New Relic over the 6 months to 10 August 2020 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies with a requirement for knowledge and experience of New Relic products and/or services.
+Included is a benchmarking guide to the salaries offered in vacancies that have cited New Relic over the 6 months to 21 May 2022 with a comparison to the same period in the previous 2 years.

 The figures below represent the IT labour market in general and are not representative of salaries within New Relic.

 New Relic is in the Vendor Products and Services category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies with a requirement for knowledge or experience of vendor products and services advertised in the City of London.
+The following table is for comparison with the above and provides summary statistics for all permanent job vacancies with a requirement for knowledge or experience of vendor products and services.

 Permanent vacancies with a requirement for knowledge or experience of vendor products and services

-As % of all permanent IT jobs advertised in the City of London
+As % of all permanent IT jobs advertised in the UK

 Number of salaries quoted